A Cannabis Tour: Healing Body, Mind & Spirit

 The Five Senses Tour

 Awaken your senses as you experience three unique farms in Northumberland County.
 At the Old Mill Alpaca Farm, you will hear the alpacas hum, like cats purr; their sounds range, conveying different emotions.
-Amy will teach us about these majestic creatures and we will feel the soft warm fibres of the yarn, hand knitted products and signature duvets.
+Amy will teach us about these majestic creatures and we will feel the soft warm fibres of the fleece, hand knitted products and signature duvets.
 At Laveanne Lavender Fields, Sabena will show us four acres of more than 90 varieties of lavender.
 In July, over 10,000 plants burst into bloom.
 The soothing scent of lavender fills their gift shop where you can buy body care products as well as unique food items.
 A walk in their meditation labyrinth will leave you feeling relaxed and refreshed.
 At Haute Goat, Debbie and Shain will tell you about their adorable Nigerian Dwarf Goats.
 Your taste buds will be tantalized by their unique food items: Goat Butter Fudge, Salted Goat Milk Caramels, Goat Butter Caramel Corn, Divinely Decadent Chocolate Buttercrunch.
-Feast your body on the luxurious goat milk skincare products too.
+Pamper your body with the luxurious goat milk skincare products too.
 This tour will be a great learning experience, prompting lively conversation and fond memories.

 A Unique Studio Tour